1960s epic movies; The Blockbuster Era begins

 In the 1960s there were a great bunch of movies that were big stories, and big deals with the public.
-They weren’t the first big movies, not by a long shot, but they were important.
-Both as a group, and individually, the making of these epic movies permanently changed the way Hollywood made movies and did business.
+They weren’t the first big movies, not by a long shot, but they were key pieces of a pivotal time as Western Culture flourished after the rebuilding from WWII.
+Both as a group, and individually, the making of these epic movies permanently changed the way Hollywood, and the world, made movies and did the entertainment business.

-They were big on the screen, too, using new filming equipment and processes to fill wider screens than ever before.
+They were big on the screen, too, using new filming equipment and processes to fill wider screens than ever before, such as Todd-AO and Cinerama.
 To show these films, cinemas had to be built with wider screens having the curved surface that was needed.
 All of this meant that money was spent on new buildings, cameras, projectors and processes to give the audience the modernized experience they wanted.
 All of this pushed movie making forward, though sadly little of it remains to this day.

-Along came Cleopatra, the queen of them all!
-This movie had it all: a famous real basis, beauty, love, war, treachery, drama, size, length, hyper-famous stars, director and studio, controversy, and ultimately – nearly a commercial failure!
+Along came “Cleopatra”, the queen of them all!
+This movie had it all: a famous real basis, beauty, love, war, treachery, drama, size, length, hyper-famous stars – Liz Taylor and Richard Burton, director – Joseph L. Mankiewitz – and studio, controversy, and ultimately – nearly a commercial failure!
 If only 20th Century Fox could have gotten a buck for every gossipy conversation started about the film’s rumor and scandal, they would have laughed it all off!

-The epics of the 60s were mostly bunched towards the beginning of the decade, with 2001 being the bookend in 1968, and what a finisher it was!
+The epics of the 60s were mostly bunched towards the beginning of the decade, with “2001” being the bookend in 1968, and what a finisher it was!
 There had not been a science-fiction piece like this in the history of the world, and it was written, shot and scored like few films have dared to be, before or since.
 Dialog was kept to a minimum, and the film was as much of an ‘image poem’ as the signature musical piece, ‘Thus sprach Zarathustra’ was a tone poem.
 Here was a film which communicated principally through image and score, much like a silent from many decades previously would have done.
-When there was dialog, it had greater impact, accentuating the meaning, giving more force to the verbal exchanges.
+When there was dialog, it had greater impact, accentuating the meaning, giving more force to the verbal exchanges – and computer voicing.

 It took two of the greatest creative minds in the world four years to complete.
 Director Stanley Kubrick and writer Arthur C. Clarke happily stayed the course together, which was enough of a wonder, given that they were each at the height of their powers.